Methodist Curriculum and Call

 Learning: Inpatient consults for acute stroke/TIA, intractable headache, neuromuscular disease, EMG clinic, outpatient management of Parkinson’s and other movement disorders, evaluation of seizures

-Learning: Triage of antenatal patients and management of antenatal complications, active management of labor, delivery, management of labor complications, obstetrical procedures (such as artificially rupturing membranes, placing internal monitors, repairing lacerations), lactation rounds, perinatology clinic learning about management of high risk OB patients, performing OB ultrasound
+Learning: Triage of antenatal patients and management of antenatal complications, active management of labor, delivery, management of labor complications, obstetrical procedures (such as artificially rupturing membranes, placing internal monitors, repairing lacerations), lactation rounds, perinatology clinic learning about managing patients in high-risk OB environments, performing OB ultrasound

 Learning: Continuation of developing mastery of the same topics from Obstetrics 1

-Setting: One month outpatient clinic rotation with pediatricians at Park Nicollet Clinic.
-Residents also spend time with developmental pediatric specialists at Park Nicollet Child and Family Behavioral Health Clinic.
+Setting: One-month outpatient clinic rotation with pediatricians at Park Nicollet Clinic.

 Learning: Acute and well-child care, effective communication with families, health promotion, care for chronic childhood disease, clinic ADHD management

 Setting: Two weeks of pediatric emergency medicine at Children’s Hospitals and Clinics of Minnesota in Minneapolis, and two weeks of mixed experiences inpatient at Methodist Hospital (Level II nursery care, hospital rounds).

 Learning: Pediatric emergency care, management of neonates from at-risk environments in the Level II nursery, management of pediatric patients in a non-specialty hospital, and on rounds with the rounding pediatrician at Methodist Hospital, management of children with neurobiological disorders

 Setting: One-month rotation of ambulatory surgery at Methodist Hospital

 Learning: G1 residents will achieve competence in the diagnosis and management of common surgical problems seen in primary- and secondary-care settings.